-The on-site audit activities, including inspections, document review and meetings, took place on 12 October 2021.
+The on-site audit activities, including inspections, document review and meetings, took place on 12 October 2022, with a follow up interview conducted remotely on 19 October 2022.
 The following personnel took part in the audit:

 - Dozie Egeonu Environmental Engineer Hutchison Ports - Derek Low Auditor WolfPeak.